stefanspringer1/SwiftXML/README.md

 You can also use multiple names (e.g. `descendants("paragraph", "table")`).
 If no name is given, all elements are given in the result regardless the name, e.g. `children()` means the same as `children`.

+If you do not list any element names in methods like `descendants()`, it does the same as the the according property, e.g. `descendants`, i.e. it will find all according elements disregarding the names.

 ---
 **NODE**